What is Join My Village?

 The vision of Join My Village is to empower women and girls in Malawi and India to realize sustainable change that nourishes their families and communities.
 The goal is to increase economic and educational opportunities in order to create long-term solutions to poverty.
 These programs will provide a foundation on which the communities can build for years to come.

-General Mills and Merck hope to release up to $800,000 by June 30, 2014 to support CARE's work in Malawi and India through the Join My Village program.
+General Mills and Merck hope to release up to $350,000 between July 1, 2014 and December 31, 2014 to support CARE's work in Malawi and India through the Join My Village program.

 Malawi is an inland country located in the southern part of Africa.
 Tanzania lies to the north and Mozambique lies to the south.
 Malawi shares its western border with Zambia.